 The draft version was published in February 2014, and the fourth iteration of a document (FHIR 4) that was created in October 2019 became a normative version.

-The Centers for Medicare & Medicaid Services rolled out an interoperability mandate which enforces requirements on FHIR/HL7 usage.
+The Centers for Medicare & Medicaid Services rolled out an interoperability mandate that enforces requirements on FHIR/HL7 usage.
 According to the FHIR mandate, health plans should meet the FHIR 4 standards by July 1, 2021, thus the interoperability standards became of ultimate importance for all players in the healthcare system.

 Why is FHIR Interoperability Important?

 This interoperability standard is not another gruesome regulation that nobody needs.
 There are a variety of reasons that make the effort spent on interoperability worth it.
 The change is important for both healthcare institutions and patients.

 First, interoperability is essential for the accessibility of EHRs across different healthcare institutions.
-If an institution with one EHR/EMR system tries to share the record with an institution with a different EHR provider, the data can alter to the point where it is not recognizable or readable for a human.
+If an institution with one EHR/EMR system tries to share the record with an institution with a different EHR provider, the data can alter to the point where it is not recognizable or readable to a human.
 Fast healthcare interoperability resources standards tackle this issue and allow free exchange between legacy systems as FHIR is built upon such previous clinical and administrative data specifications as HL7 v2, HL7 v3, and CDA.

 Second, FHIR requirements allow patients to access their medical records.
 It will help them to better understand their conditions, make more informed decisions about their treatment, and become proactive about their health.
 They will also be able to make more informed decisions while choosing healthcare providers and easily transfer from one plan to another.

-Thirdly, it allows using EHR/EMR systems on any device, from phones to desktops.
+Thirdly, it allows the use of EHR/EMR systems on any device, from phones to desktops.
 Consequently, medical staff can easily access medical records whenever they need them and not rely on computers nearby.

 In the meantime, HL7 promises that it is easy to implement the technology and takes a day to put up a simple functioning API.
 FHIR has the potential to promote innovations in healthcare technology, as it reduces the resources and time needed for healthcare software development as well as enables the ecosystem of interconnected solutions.